The Flourish Stakeholder Group

 Rebecca Prescott

 Rebecca’s passion for research focuses on the relationship between place and (specifically creative) practice.
+She is a Assistant Professor in Entrepreneurship at Newcastle Business School, Northumbria University.

 Thanks to 10 years’ experience working across sectors as a practitioner, lecturer, researcher and consultant, she has a sustained, deep and extensive grounding in questions of creative practice and its relationship to wider issues of identity, inclusion and design.